Treats atopic dermatitis (a skin rash and type of eczema).

 - Rarely, patients who have used the oral or topical forms of this medicine have developed skin cancer or lymphoma.
 It is not known if this was related to the medcine.

 - Do not use this medicine for a skin problem that has not been checked by your doctor.

-- This medicine may increase your chances of catching chickenpox, shingles, or herpes virus (including cold sores).
-Avoid people who have these infections, and call your doctor if you think you have been exposed to one of these illnesses.
+- This medicine may increase your chances of catching chicken pox, shingles, or herpes virus (including cold sores).
+Avoid people who have these infections.
+Call your doctor if you think you have been exposed to one of these illnesses.